-3.8.6 Establish a private sector housing forum.
-Mar 2010 ECC Next meeting scheduled for July.
-OPERATIO ONAL RISKS TO MTO 3 Owner Progress on Mitigation Actions 3.1 Commercial/ financial market deteriorates.
-Mitigation: Financial monitoring with BRP at monthly steering group.
+3.8.6 Establish a private sector housing Mar 2010 ECC Next meeting scheduled for July. forum.
+V ONAL RISKS TO MTO 3 Owner Progress on Mitigation Actions 3.1 Commercial/ financial market deteriorate Mitigation: Financial monitoring with BRI steering group.
 ECC Markets fairly steady, although at a low point.
 Revised/New Risk: None.
-3.2 Loss or absence of key staff needed to deliver the outcomes.
-Mitigation: Workforce Plan in place which prepares for known losses.
-Monthly monitoring of vacancies at DMT.
-Quarterly review of sickness at DMT.
-ECC No changes in housing in the quarter.
+3.2 Loss or absence of key staff needed to o outcomes.
+Mitigation: Workforce Plan in place whic for known losses.
+Monthly monitoring of at DMT.
+Quarterly review of sickness at h prepares vacancies ECC No changes in housing in the quarter.
 Revised/New Risk: None.
-3.3 Lack of officer resource to undertake the volume of large housing projects in the year.
-Mitigation: New enabling officer recruited.
-Resourcing of improvement plan reviewed against existing vacant posts.
+3.3 Lack of officer resource to undertake the large housing projects in the year.
+Mitigation: New enabling officer recruited Resourcing of improvement plan reviewe existing vacant posts. d.
 ECC No current issues.
 Revised/New Risk: None.
 3.4 Political will or commitment.
-Mitigation: Good preparation, Member briefings and appropriate lobbying.
-Good consultation and forward planning.
+Mitigation: Good preparation, Member b appropriate lobbying.
+Good consultation planning.
 ECC No change to the risk in the quarter.
 Revised/New Risk: None.
-3.5 Lack of available funding for the affordable housing development.
-Mitigation: Meeting with investment director of HCA with a view to agreeing an investment protocol in the Borough.
-ECC No change to the risk in the quarter.
+3.5 Lack of available funding for the affordat development.
+Mitigation: Meeting with investment direc with a view to agreeing an investment pr Borough. ctor of HCA ECC No change to the risk in the quarter.
 Revised/New Risk: None.
-3.6 Inability of ICT suppliers to meet Council timescale for system replacements.
-Mitigation: Using framework contract.
-ECC No current issues.
+3.6 Inability of ICT suppliers to meet Counci for system replacements.
+Mitigation: Using framework contract. l timescale ECC No current issues.
 Revised/New Risk: None.
-3.7 RSL and development industry not able to respond to availability of transfer receipt.
-Mitigation: Consultation with partners via the Housing Strategy.
+3.7 RSL and development industry not able to availability of transfer receipt.
+Mitigation: Consultation with partners via Housing Strategy.
 ECC No change to the risk in the quarter.
 Revised/New Risk: None.
-3.8 Lack of private rented sector property or interest in renting.
-Mitigation: Establish good links with letting agents and developers.
-Maintain good relations with developers.
-ECC No change to the risk in the quarter.
+3.8 Lack of private rented sector property or renting.
+Mitigation: Establish good links with letti and developers.
+Maintain good relations developers. ng agents ECC No change to the risk in the quarter.
 Revised/New Risk: None.
-Medium-Term Keep Bracknell Fore PERFORM NI 185: CO2 reduction from ority operations 1 80 - LAA INDICATOR (Designated) Department: ECC ◆ Better • Worse his indicator will be reported to DEFRA by the end 09 and reported following confirmation.
-LAA T Last R 2009/10 (Designated) collection.
-No published.
-Be this indicator d outturn is currently available for this indicator.
-This LAA indicator has a complex cumulative target measured by data to outturn for this indicator has yet been formally reported or enchmarking and quartile information is not currently available for oldarity: Low • BFC Lead: Colin Griffin
+PERFORM M edium-Term acknell Fores NII 405- 000 NI 185: CO2 red uction from I ocal Autho prity operations • 100 uction from I Local Autho brity operations LAA INDICATOR (Designated) Department: ECC ◆ Better ● Worse ◆ 100 80 - 60 - 40 - 20 - uction from I Data for th LAA INDICATOR (Designated) • Norse Peter 2 Year: 2 100 80 - 60 - 40 - uction from I Data for th of July 200 LAA INDICATOR (Designated) Department: ECC his indicator will be reported to DEFRA by the end 09 and reported following confirmation.
+Year: 2 Cu LAA T Last Re 100 80 60 40 20 0 209/10 Q1 Q2 Q3 Data for th of July 200 No estimated (Designated) collection.
+No LAA INDICATOR (Designated) Department: ECC his indicator will be reported to DEFRA by the end 09 and reported following confirmation.